Is 702 a Good Credit Score?

 By Jackie Lam

 A 702 credit score qualifies as good.
-According to FICO, a good credit score starts at 670, so you can give yourself a pat on the back if you have a 702 score or thereabouts.
+According to FICO®, a good credit score starts at 670, so you can give yourself a pat on the back if you have a 702 score or thereabouts.
 You’ll have an easier time landing that mortgage, car loan, or personal loan than if you had a poor or fair score.
-However, building your score even higher could benefit you with lower interest rates and more appealing terms.
+However, building your score even higher could help you get lower interest rates and more appealing terms.

-Learn more about what a 702 credit score means to your financial situation and what to expect when accessing loans and lines of credit.
+Learn more about what a 702 credit score means for your financial situation and what to expect when applying for loans and lines of credit.

 Key Points

-• It should qualify you for credit and loans, like mortgages and car loans, but perhaps not at the best rates.
+• It should qualify you for credit and loans, like mortgages and car loans, but perhaps not at the most optimal rates.

 • Building on a 702 credit score can lead to better interest rates and loan terms.

-• Lenders also evaluate income, collateral, and debt-to-income ratio before offering loans.
+• Lenders also evaluate income, collateral, and debt-to-income (DTI) ratio before offering loans.

 • A 702 credit score should access lower interest rates than “fair” or “poor” scores, but not as low as “very good” and “excellent” scores.